firebase/flutterfire/packages/firebase_ai/firebase_ai/example/README.md

 # firebase_ai_example

-Sample app to show how to use Firebase AI in Firebase.
+Sample app to show how to use Firebase AI SDK.

 ## Getting Started